Mark-Ball/MTG_rails_app/README.md

 MTG-marketplace uses the PostgreSQL database for the persistent storage of data.
 The following tables are included:
 - users
 - addresses
+- listings
+- colors
+- colors_listing
 - cards
-- colors
-- cards_colors
+- transactions
-- all_cards
+- active_storage_blobs
-- images
+- active_storage_attachments

 For all tables, the attributes collected can be viewed in the ERD diagram in the following section.

 The users table exists to store information regarding individual buyers and sellers on the site.

 The addresses table exists to store the postage address of each user so that sellers know where to send any purchased cards.
+Addresses are associated with users using a foreign key.

 The relationship between users and addresses is:
 - <strong>a user has one address
 - an address belongs to a user</strong>

 The listings table holds the details of all cards listed on the website.
+The table contains foreign keys for both the users and cards tables.

 The relationship between users and listings is:
 - <strong>a user has many listings
 - a listing belongs to a user</strong>

 The colors table holds a list of the five colors used in Magic, as well as colorless.
-This table is used to provide information about the color of individual cards rather than add six additional attributes to each card.
-Colors is connected to cards by the join table cards_color.
+This table is used to provide information about the color of individual listings rather than add six additional attributes to each listing.
+Colors is connected to listings by the join table colors_listing.

-The relationships between cards and colors are:
+The relationships between colors and listings are:
-- <strong>a card has many cards_color
+- <strong>a listing has many colors_listing
-- a card has many colors, through cards_color
+- a listing has many colors, through colors_listing
-- a color has many cards_color
+- a color has many colors_listing
-- a color has many cards, through cards_color</strong>
+- a color has many cards, through colors_listing</strong>

 The cards table exists to hold all the information for all Magic cards in existence.
 The reason this table was created was that the magicthegathering.io API, which is used to retrieve records of individual cards, was created as a hobby project by an individual programmer.
 Therefore the reliability of the service is uncertain.
 To mitigate this, the entire set of Magic cards has been downloaded to our own database.
 This improves both the query speed because we will no longer be waiting for responses from an API, and reliability since we are are hosting the database ourselves.

 The relationship between cards and listings is:
-- <strong>listings belongs to cards
+- <strong>a listing belongs to cards
-- cards has many listings</strong>
+- a card has many listings</strong>

 The transactions table exists to hold information about which cards have been sold.
-This table is linked to both the listings and users tables and will also contain the purchase id created by Stripe.
+This table holds foreign keys for both the listings and users tables and will also contain the purchase id created by Stripe.

 The relationship between transactions and users is:
 - <strong>a user has many transactions